chinamike65/hugo-tuolesi/content/book1/book1en.md

 Many of us who have just learned Buddhism and have just entered Buddhism have misunderstandings to varying degrees.

-Misunderstood what?
-It's just that some people think that once you enter Buddhism, you are a monk, and you don't need a family.
+What are these misunderstandins?
+It's just that some people think that once you enter Buddhism, you become a monk or a nun, and you don't need a family.

 For example, there is a donor I have known for several years, and I said you should take refuge.